France arrests suspected Islamists in Mali rebels probe

 The embassy in Tunis on Monday confirmed that a French school in the Tunisian capital had been sprayed with graffiti warning of reprisals after France's intervention in Mali.

-(Additional reporting by Nicolas Bertin, John Irish and Vicky Buffery; Writing by Nicholas Vinocur and John Irish; Editing by Jon Boyle)
+(Additional reporting By Nicolas Bertin and John Irish; Writing by Nicholas Vinocur; Editing by Jon Boyle)